clementapa/COTS_detection/README.md

-# Build an object detector to help the Freat Barrier Reef :ocean:
+# Build an object detector to help the Great Barrier Reef :ocean:

 > Author : Clément Apavou